msleigh/mccc/README.md

 ## Requirements

-mccc requires Python 3.7+.
-It is tested on Linux and macOS.
+mccc requires Python 3.9+.
+It is tested on macOS.

 ## Installation